rsp/node-the-global-object/README.md

 [![Downloads][downloads-img]][stats-url]
 [![License][license-img]][license-url]

-The global object in Node or in the browser.
+Returns the global object in Node or in the browser, including the web worker.

 Hopefully it will no longer be needed when the TC39 global proposal is implemented, see: